 What should it look like in New York?
 No two states are the same, so AVR looks different across the country.
 New York needs a model that is implemented at multiple government agencies and provides adequate safeguards to protect our most vulnerable populations.

 Why is this a priority in 2019?
 The change of party deadline must be shortened so people can make an informed decision when voting.
-Our restrictive deadline combined with a closed primary system disenfranchises countless voters every year.
+Our restrictive deadline combined with a closed primary system disenfranchises countless voters each year.